freespek/ssf-mc/spec4d-alloy/README.md

 | [ffg-exp12] |    5    |      25      |      4      |      5     |   12   | 234 sec | 117 MB  |
 | [ffg-exp13] |    7    |      15      |      4      |      10    |   40   | >10 days | 300 MB  |

+As we can see, the running times increase dramatically, when we increase the maximum number of FFG votes and votes.
+While we do not have a precise explanation, the intuitive one is as follows.
+To be justified, a checkpoint needs at least 3 votes (assuming that we have 4 validators).
+Further, 3 more votes are required to finalize a justified block.
+Hence, the budget of 40 votes, gives us approximately 9 justified checkpoints.
+Since justified checkpoints may refer to on another (via FFG votes), 9 checkpoints may build longer justification chains.

 <!-- References -->